vishalvivekm/frontend/frontend/js-learnings/text/basics/basics.md

 3. const : read only
-variable assigned using const are constant value which cant be reassigned or redeclared let can be reassigned but not reassigned var can be reassigned and redeclared.
+variable assigned using const are constant value which cant be reassigned or redeclared let can be reassigned but not redeclared. var can be reassigned and redeclared.

 4. Devs use uppercase variable identifiers - immutable values lowercase/camelCase - mutable values (objects and arrays)